pogomapeisenerz1/PokeAlarm/docs/configuration/alarms/index.rst

       }
   }

-Note both have `"active":true` set, meaning both alarms are enabled.
-Setting either to "false" will disable the specific alarm..
+Note both have ``"active":true`` set, meaning both alarms are enabled.
+Setting either to ``false`` will disable the specific alarm.
 This allows you to have alarms set up and ready to go, but only enabled when you want them.

-Visit the wiki article on :doc:`../filters/index` to limit pokemon notifications by distance, %IV, and moves with the `filters.json` file.
+Visit the wiki article on :doc:`../filters/index` to limit pokemon notifications by distance, %IV, and moves with the ``filters.json`` file.

 .. toctree::